vadim-tsykal/Chrome-Extension-FocusMode/README.md

 - Click on selected element and watch it disappear
 - Deactivate the extension (click its icon again) to continue normal browsing

-A few facts about this piece of software:
+A few facts about the tool:
-- It is simple, free and open-source
+- It is small and simple, free and open-source
 - It does not collect any information and does not interact with internet
 - It is not active while you are surfing and does not consume any resources unlike adblockers
 - It was inspired by a same-name Google example